6 Time-Saving Hacks to Improve Your Fundraising Efficiency and Gain ROI

 - A main donation website gives any visitor the option to take action, wherever and whenever they’d like, with compelling content and a simple payment process

-- Peer-to-peer fundraising helps provide loyal supporters with everything they need to fundraise on your behalf and attract new donors all year long
+- A peer-to-peer fundraising platform helps provide loyal supporters with everything they need to fundraise on your behalf and attract new donors all year long

 - Recurring giving campaigns attract reliable donations you can count on each month and build your community in between other time-bound fundraising campaigns

 Capture the interest of any website visitor.
 Offer a variety of ways for them to drive your mission forward on their own terms, and to be creative in the process.
 Whether someone is looking to donate once, spread their impact out over time, or get involved with fundraising, they never have to search long for a way to support your organization.

 Check out the potential donation increase that each of these fundraising campaigns could have for your specific nonprofit.
 We make it easy to compare your current metrics against benchmarks set forth by 4,800 of your nonprofit peers.

 Prioritize Your Time: Set aside time every week to check in on your year-round campaigns.
 Keep them relevant and track any trends among your donor base that can inform your fundraising.

 When you’re feeling overwhelmed by the fundraising tasks on your plate, look for the campaigns you know you’ll run more than once.
 The year-long campaign examples are a great start.
 You can also include your annual fundraising event or Giving Tuesday campaigns in this category.